 Real, heartfelt connection is what most of us crave in marriage.
 And yet, the hustle of everyday life can easily squeeze out that much-needed connection time.

-How are we supposed to maintain a strong marriage when our days are overloaded with well-intended activities?
+How are we supposed to have a strong marriage when our days are overloaded with well-intended activities?

 I’m convinced it doesn’t take a lot.
-In fact, I know that one intentional habit has kept our marriage thriving even in the busiest seasons.
+In fact, this is the one intentional marriage habit that has kept our relationship thriving even in the busiest seasons.

 It’s not much.
 Just 15 minutes, once a day.